 Ultra SCSI

-It offers 40 MB/s transmissions over a 16-bit Wide SCSI bus or 20 MB/s transfers over an 8-bit bus.
-This functionality, also known as Fast-20 SCSI, is most frequently seen in SCSI-3 drives.
+The device offers 40 MB/s transmissions over a 16-bit Wide SCSI bus or 20 MB/s transfers over an 8-bit bus, commonly known as Fast-20 SCSI, often seen in SCSI-3 drives.

 Ultra D.M.A./33

-It is a high-speed host data transfer function with a 33.3 MB per second data transfer rate.
-It is a method for transmitting information from a hard drive to the computer's random access memory via the data paths of the computer.
+It is a high-The speed host data transfer function is a method for transmitting information from a hard drive to the computer's random access memory via the data paths of the computer, with a data transfer rate of 33.3 MB per second.

 Unformatted Capacity

-It is the entire amount of disk space that can be used, taking into account the space needed to store location, boundary definitions, and servo data.
+The entire amount of disk space that can be used, taking into account the space needed to store location, boundary definitions, and servo data, is known as the total disk space.

 Unrecoverable Error